syncfusion-content/fileformat-docs/File-Formats/XlsIO/UWP.md

 {% endtabs %}

-The below code snippet illustrates how to load an Xml file in UWP.
+The below code snippet illustrates how to load an XML file in UWP.

 {% tabs %}